One-third of ethnic integration housing policy appeals succeeded in 2022, up from 21% in 2020

 “This means the racial concentrations had reached a point where they were going to be higher than our threshold limits.
 And these threshold limits already have some buffer built in,” he said.

 “That is with the EIP in place.
-If you don’t have the EIP, the enclaves would have become more pronounced.”
+If we didn't have the EIP, the enclaves would have become more pronounced.”

 Related: